bablokb/cp-shell/README.md

   - remote files all start with a simple `:`, so the chance to shoot yourself into the foot with `rm -fr` or `rsync` is smaller

-Besides these changes, there have been only cosmetic updates (the code of rshell is of very high quality).
-This also implies that some of the quirks of the rshell-commands still exist.
+Besides these changes, there have been only cosmetic updates (the code of rshell is old, but of high quality).
+This also implies that some of the quirks of rshell and the rshell-commands still exist.
 One example is that `rsync /dir` behaves like `rsync /dir/`.
 This might be changed in a later update.

 Builtin help